RandomDudeXLD/Omicron-Policies/README.md

 5. Data Removal

-The data collected by Omicron isn't available for removal requests.
+The data collected by Omicron may be removed by filing a data removal request to the owner of Omicron.

 6. Changes to our policy

 This Privacy Policy may be updated at any given time.
-Continued use of Omicron following any updated means you accept the revised Privacy Policy
+Continued use of Omicron following any updates means you accept the revised Privacy Policy